-- Representing large property policy-holder Les Mills fitness centres in complex earthquake claims for material damage and business interruption cover.
+- Representing large property-holder Les Mills fitness centres in complex earthquake claims for material damage and business interruption cover.

-- Acting for private insurers dealing with ongoing contribution and recovery matters with the EQC as primary layer insurer.
+- Acting for private homeowners dealing with ongoing claims handling and recovery matters with statutory insurer EQC.

-- Advising overseas insurers on NZ industry prudential supervisory reform.
+- Advising overseas insurer Allianz on NZ industry prudential supervisory rules reform.